Pew Report Finds That U.S. Companies Held $1.6 Billion Trade Surplus in Clean Energy Trade with China in 2011

 Solar Energy—These products constituted the largest component of clean energy trade for both countries.
 Combined, firms based in the two nations traded more than $6.5 billion worth of products and services in 2011.
 Chinese firms sell large quantities of finished solar cells and modules to the , which led in sales of high value-added goods and services, such as polysilicon and wafers, as well as the high-tech materials and equipment needed in solar manufacturing.
 On a net basis, the enjoyed a $913 million surplus in the solar sector.

-—This was the smallest of the three clean energy trade sectors examined in the report.
-Overall, more than $923 million worth of goods and services were exchanged between the two countries in 2011.
-As with solar, the U.S. wind industry excels in sales of relatively high-margin specialty materials (fiberglass) and sensitive electronic and other control systems.
+Energy—This was the smallest of the three clean energy trade sectors examined in the report.
+Overall, more than $923 million worth of energy goods and services were exchanged between the two countries in 2011.
+As with solar, the U.S. industry excels in sales of relatively high-margin specialty materials (fiberglass) and sensitive electronic and other control systems.
 China’s largest sales were in turbine towers and rotors.
 Overall, U.S. firms held a net trade surplus of just over $146 million.

 Energy Smart Technologies—This sector includes a suite of technologies, services, and products that can help improve energy performance and/or efficiency, store energy, and reduce carbon emissions.
 Energy smart technologies traded between the and China include smart meters, light emitting diodes (LEDs), advanced lithium-ion batteries, and electric vehicles.
 More than $1.1 billion worth of these products flowed between the two countries, with the United States held a net trade surplus of $571 million in the sector.